- Windows 10 allows you to show the taskbar on both monitors if you have a multi-display setup.

 Windows 10 arguably has the best support for multiple displays among all the Windows versions till now.

-It offers tons of customization options allowing the users to make their desktop look how they want it to look.
+It offers tons of customization options, allowing users to make their desktop look how they want it to look.

-That said, the Windows 10 (build 14332) update brings the ability to customize the taskbar for multi-display users.
-The users can choose to show the taskbar on both monitors in Windows 10.
+That said, the Windows 10 (build 14332) update allows multi-display users to customize the taskbar.
+The users can show the taskbar on both monitors in Windows 10.